Finance & Operations

 You can apply this food cost formula to any time period you’d like – a specific week, month, year, etc.

-Now, let’s dig deeper into the numbers to calculate food cost percentage per dish.
+Now, let’s dig deeper into the numbers required to calculate food costs per dish.

-Let’s say you want to understand the profitability of a specific item on your menu.
-Here’s how to figure that out:
+Let’s say you want to understand how much a dish is costing you and the profitability of a specific item on your menu.
+Here’s how to calculate those costs by breaking down a recipe.

 Food Cost Percentage Per Dish = (Total Cost of Dish Per Serving / Price of Dish to Customer) x 100